 December - January: Concept Generation and Screening

 In this phase, the Biodesign Fellows begin brainstorming solutions to their top needs.
-Dozens of solution ideas are developed for each need, with guidance from experts at Stanford’s Hasso Plattner Institute of Design.
+Dozens of solution ideas are developed for each need.
 This is an iterative process that includes detailed research related to intellectual property, regulation, payment pathways, and business models.
 In parallel, the fellows get hands-on experience building prototypes to bring their ideas to life.
 Biodesign has a dedicated prototyping lab, and the fellows can also access Stanford’s Product Realization Laboratory and other engineering resources across campus.
 Ultimately, they choose one or two needs and the best accompanying solutions to take forward into implementation.

 February - March: Strategy Development and Business Planning